MuhtasimTanmoy/notebook/networking/socket.md

 - As a result, it is much easier to regulate which users have access to a UNIX domain socket than it is for a TCP socket

-- Note that concurrent connections are not the same as requests per second, though they are similar: handling many requests per second requires high throughput (processing them quickly), while high number of concurrent connections requires efficient scheduling of connections.
+- Note that concurrent connections are not the same as requests per second, though they are similar: handling many requests per second requires high throughput (processing them quickly), while a high number of concurrent connections requires efficient scheduling of connections.

 - In other words, handling many requests per second is concerned with the speed of handling requests.